 the amazing produce showcase,

-a butter sculpture (margarine actually) of No. 2's head courtesy of Jon,and homemade pies.
+a butter sculpture (margarine actually) of No. 2's head courtesy of Jon,

 For more information on growing garlic, click here.